MarianBaba/stam1na/README.md

 **An Automation Suite for [AutomationExercise.com](https://www.automationexercise.com)**

 Stam1na is a robust and scalable automation testing suite built to interact with and validate the functionalities of AutomationExercise.com, a sample e-commerce web application.
-It leverages modern automation frameworks and tools to provide end-to-end UI and functional testing, making it ideal for QA engineers, learners, and automation enthusiasts. - Hello x 2 - please achievement
+It leverages modern automation frameworks and tools to provide end-to-end UI and functional testing, making it ideal for QA engineers, learners, and automation enthusiasts.

 ---